 Competition law may affect single window operators or other paperless trade services providers through their general application or through specific provisions that address such services.
 Their impact may be to control their participation in the domestic markets, to prevent abuse of their size or strategic position in serving these markets, or to ensure their survival in the face of foreign competition.

 Alternatively, a country may choose to exempt providers of paperless trade services, including single window operators, from competition law.
 This may be done in light of the nature of the services offered and the public interest and may be associated with a licensing mechanism for eligible providers.
 Such an exemption would normally apply only to the rules about market entry, and not to transactional rules.

-IV.E.2 Does the law give advanced economic operators preferential access to the paperless trade system?
+IV.E.2 Does the law give authorized economic operators preferential access to the paperless trade system?

 Certain commercial operators may obtain “advanced economic operator” or “authorized economic operator” (AEO) status, which gives certain rights to expedited service or filing with government agencies, or even access to the single window itself.
 AEO are selected on the basis of the frequency and volume of their interaction with customs and are considered reliable customs partners.

 Since all users should be able to access the paperless trade system on an equal basis, AEOs’ preferential access to paperless trade services may require an exemption from the application of competition law.

 IV.E.3 Are paperless trade service providers selected on a competitive basis?
 Are foreign providers admitted?